aspose-diagram/Aspose.Diagram-Documentation/italian/pythonjava/developer-guide/working-with-pages/set-orientation-and-control-the-export-of-hidden-visio-pages-on-saving/_index.it.md

 url: /it/python-java/set-orientation-and-control-the-export-of-hidden-visio-pages-on-saving/
 ---
 ## **Cambia un layout di pagina Visio in Verticale o Orizzontale**
-Aspose.Diagram per Python tramite Java API consente agli sviluppatori di impostare l'orientamento della pagina di disegno Visio a livello di codice.
-Questo argomento della guida spiega come eseguire questa attività.
+Aspose.Diagram for Python via Java API allows developers to set the orientation of the Visio drawing page programmatically.
+This help topic explains how to accomplish this task.

-Aspose.Diagram per Python tramite Java API ha la classe `Page` che rappresenta una pagina di disegno Visio.
-La proprietà PageSheet esposta dalla classe Page espone anche le proprietà di stampa.
-Il campo `PrintPageOrientation` delle proprietà di stampa permette di ruotare la pagina.
-Offre tre opzioni come Verticale, Orizzontale e come sulla stampante.
-Il campo PrintPageOrientation può essere impostato a livello di codice utilizzando Aspose.Diagram per Python tramite Java API.
+Aspose.Diagram for Python via Java API has the `Page` class that represents a Visio drawing page.
+The PageSheet property exposed by the Page class also exposes the print properties.
+The `PrintPageOrientation` field of the print properties allows to rotate the page.
+It offers three options as Portrait, Landscape and same as on the printer.
+The PrintPageOrientation field can be set programmatically using Aspose.Diagram for Python via Java API.

 Questo esempio funziona come segue: